First DWI in Williamson and Bell County

 Mothers Against Drunk Driving – This national nonprofit organization’s goal is to prevent accidents related to drinking and driving, stop drunk driving and provide support to individuals who have been involved with or know someone involved with an alcohol related accident.

-Contact Law Office of Michael J. Price today for a consultation about your first drinking and driving offense throughout Williamson County in Texas.
+Contact Law Office of Price & Wiggins, P.C. today for a consultation about your first drinking and driving offense throughout Williamson County in Texas.
 Michael J. Price is an experienced Georgetown criminal lawyers who will make every effort to find mitigating factors or defenses to have your DWI charges reduced or even dismissed.

-Contact Law Office of Michael J. Price at (512) 354-1880 for a free consultation about your alleged first DWI throughout Williamson County and Bell County in Texas.
+Contact Law Office of Price & Wiggins, P.C. at (512) 354-1880 for a free consultation about your alleged first DWI throughout Williamson County and Bell County in Texas.